vitalitylearning2021/accelLibs/PyCUDA.md

     return (a / b + 1) if (a % b != 0) else (a / b)
 ```

-CUDA events (see CUDA By Example), which will be subsequently used to evaluate the execution times, are set as
+CUDA events (see CUDA By Example), which will be subsequently used to evaluate the execution times, are set as:

 ```python
 start = cuda.Event()